touchportyl/tinkererscraft/README.md

 - Irgol (Added in v1.4)
 - Obdiam (Added in v1.4)

-# Installation
-- Download tinkererscraft.zip
-- Go to .minecraft/saves/[world_name]/datapacks/
-- Put the zip file inside
-- Enjoy!

-# How to use
-- Build a smeltery structure (Center of structures cannot be within 15 blocks of each other)
-- Put a lever on the control block
-- Throw in a smeltable item to set up the smeltery
-- Break glass to change display
-- Throw in smeltables

-# Future updates
+- Create an API system to hook other plugins to Tinkerer's Craft properly (Added in v1.5)
-- Custom enchant: Sweeping Edge X (for Irgol and Obdiam pickaxes) - Pickaxe mines 3x3x1
+- Custom enchant: Harvester (for Irgol and Obdiam hoes) - [Harvester Datapack](https://github.com/touchportal/harvester) (Added in v1.5)

-- Custom enchant: Quick Charge X (for Irgol and Obdiam swords) - Sneak to get a burst of speed
+- Custom enchant: Lunge (for Irgol swords) - Sneak to get a burst of speed (Added in v1.6)

+- Lunge has been moved over to Iron Sword (Added in v1.7)
-- Custom enchant: Riptide X (for Irgol and Obdiam swords) - Chance to levitate low health targets and kill them instantly when dealing damage
+- Custom enchant: Riptide (for Irgol swords) - The sword has a chance to kill a mob for you (Added in v1.7)
-- Custom enchant: Sweeping Edge X (for Irgol and Obdiam hoes) - Pulled from my [Harvester Datapack](https://github.com/touchportal/harvester)
-- Custom enchant: Sweeping Edge X (for Irgol and Obdiam axes) - Auto tree chopper
+- Custom quirk: Iron tools are Lightweight - Tools have the efficiency enchant (Added in v1.7)
+- Custom quirk: Obdiam tools are Heated - Auto smelt items on the floor near the player holding it (Added in v1.7)
+- Lots of bug fixes (Added in v1.7)

 # Smeltery Structure (3x3x5)